bunkahle/PILasOPENCV/README.md

 # PILasOPENCV
 Wrapper for Image functions which are used and called in the manner of the famous PIL module but work internally with OpenCV.
+Since there is no truetype font support for Python in OpenCV (it exists for the OpenCV C libraries) this might module might be useful since it supports all kind of truetype fonts to be integrated in images.
+See below for more details on this.

 This library can be used to migrate old PIL projects to OPENCV.